It all started with a miracle…

 These shifts spread into my language teaching career.
 To my surprise, I was able to remain calmer in the face of conflict.
 I was able to be more accepting towards the mistakes and imperfections in myself and others.
 I could take a minute to mindfully walk down the hall of my school and really relax into it, momentarily free from pressure and stress.

 Without a doubt, meditation saved my career and my sanity.
-I was able to get back in touch with my love for teaching and am calmer when encountering conflict.
+I was able to get back in touch with my love for teaching and am much calmer and focused when encountering conflict.

 I then crossed paths with Zenways, a UK-based Zen group that practices the Rinzai Zen Buddhist tradition and Zen yoga.
 Their focus on health and wellbeing as well as deeper insights into life impressed me.
 I took the leap and trained as a mindfulness and meditation teacher under the guidance of Julian ‘Daizan’ Skinner Roshi, the first Englishman to become a Rinzai Zen master in Japan.
 I also became one of Daizan’s Zen students.

-Lately, I have been on retreat in Ireland, England, and Thailand to practice mindfulness, peaceful co-existence, and facing death to develop fearlessness.
-I also continue to work closely with Zen Master Daizan.
+In the last few years, I have been on retreat in Europe and Asia to practice mindfulness, peaceful co-existence, discovering my true self, and facing death to develop fearlessness.
+I continue to work closely with Zen Master Daizan as well.

 My aim is to help others to live healthier, more happily, and more peacefully.
 We can all be calm and clear like mountains.
-It just takes practice.
+It just takes some practice